List of Scream (film series) cast members: Awards and nominations

 The cast of the Scream series have won, or been nominated for, several awards, most notably Campbell who has received the most wins and nominations of the cast for her role as Sidney Prescott, including the Saturn Award for Best Actress and MTV Movie Award for Best Performance.
 For Scream (1996) Skeet Ulrich and Drew Barrymore received Saturn Award nominations for Best Supporting Actor.
 Cox received a Saturn Award for Best Supporting Actress nomination for her role in Scream 2 but lost to Gloria Stuart for Titanic (1997).
 Despite her brief cameo appearance as "Sidney Prescott" in the film within a film "Stab" series, Tori Spelling was nominated for a Razzie Award for "Worst New Actress" in Scream 2.
+Campbell and Arquette won Blockbuster Entertainment Awards in the "Favorite Actress – Horror" and "Favorite Actor – Horror" categories for their roles in Scream 2, respectively.
+Arquette also won Teen Choice Awards and Blockbuster Entertainment Award for his role in Scream 3 in the "Choice Chemistry" (along with Cox) and "Favorite Actor – Horror" (Internet Only) categories, respectively.

-Parker Posey's role as Jennifer Jolie received near unanimous praise from critics, with the New York Times Elvis Mitchell saying "[Posey] alone makes the picture worth seeing.
+Parker Posey's role as Jennifer Jolie received near unanimous praise from critics, with The New York Times' Elvis Mitchell saying "[Posey] alone makes the picture worth seeing.
 Dizzy and nakedly – hilariously – ambitious, she's so flighty she seems to be levitating."
 So well received was her performance that she received an MTV Movie Award for Best Comedic Performance nomination in 2000 for the role but lost to Adam Sandler for Big Daddy (1999).